 Kayaks come in varying sizes and shapes that have an impact upon the weight limit.
 You’ll want to check the manufacturer’s weight limit for your kayak to avoid maxing it out with all of your camping gear.

-Keep in mind that the maximum weight is not the same as the optimal working capacity.
+Remember that the maximum weight is different from the optimal working capacity.
 Pushing the load to the weight limit can result in your kayak being too low in the water, which can impact its maneuverability.

 A good rule of thumb is to load your kayak no more than two-thirds of its maximum weight.
-You’ll want to consider your weight along with the additional load from your camping supplies.
+You’ll want to consider your weight and the additional load from your camping supplies.

-If you plan to bring your dog, then include their weight in the figure, too.
+If you plan to bring your dog, include their weight in the estimate.
 The good news is that you should have a slightly lighter load on your way back since you’ll be eating any food you bring.

 Load the Boat Evenly

-The way that you load your gear onto the kayak affects its stability and steering.
+How you load your gear onto the kayak affects its stability and steering.
 You’ll want to first think about balance.
-Avoid putting all of your gear in one spot since this can cause the boat to sit unevenly in the water.
-You also want to avoid putting too much weight in the ends of your kayak since this can make it hard to turn.
+Avoid putting all your gear in one spot since this can cause the boat to sit unevenly in the water.
+You also want to avoid putting too much weight on the ends of your kayak since this can make it hard to turn.

-As you store your gear, consider making sure that the things you’ll need while paddling are easy to access such as your sunblock and gloves.
+As you pack your kayak full of gear, make sure that the things you’ll need while paddling are easy to access, such as sunblock and gloves.
 Keeping the deck clear is also important.
 Strapping large items to the deck has a negative impact on wind resistance, and it can also complicate rescues.

 Try a Dry Run

 Just pull your kayak out of storage, and pack your gear just like you plan to on your trip.
-If anything doesn’t fit, you’ll be glad that you can revise your plans without having to waste precious paddling time.
+If anything doesn’t fit, you’ll be glad you can revise your plans without wasting precious paddling time.

-If you have extra time, then you might want to take your packed boat out on the water.
-This gives you the opportunity to make sure that it sits right in the water and is easy to maneuver.
+You might want to take your packed boat out on the water if you have extra time.
+This allows you to ensure it sits right in the water and is easy to maneuver.

 Get to Know Your Route

 Bodies of water don’t have the same kinds of markers that you might be able to use in the forest to avoid getting lost.
 If possible, scout out your route ahead of your trip.
-This gives you the chance to identify obstacles and potential waypoints that can help you navigate the route.
+This allows you to identify obstacles and potential waypoints to help you navigate the route.

 Check the Weather and Water Conditions

-Every kayaking trip should begin with you checking out the general conditions for the area in which you plan to paddle.
-Kayak apps are ideal for giving you one place to go to find everything you need to know about the water levels and temperatures for your kayaking location.
+Every kayaking trip should begin with checking out the general conditions for the area where you plan to paddle.
+Kayak apps are ideal for giving you one place to find everything you need to know about the water levels and temperatures for your kayaking location.

 For camping, you’ll also want to look at the overnight and multi-day forecast.
-Pay careful attention to overnight lows to make sure that you have what you need to stay warm in a cold climate.
+Pay careful attention to overnight lows to ensure you have what you need to stay warm in a cold climate.

-Figure Out What to Eat and Drink While Camping
+What to Eat and Drink While Kayak Camping

-A kayaking camping guide wouldn’t be complete without a few tips on how to plan for your meals.
-Staying hydrated is easy enough when you fill up your water bottle and carry a hydration pack with enough water to sustain you through your trip.
-Some kayakers also prefer to stash a portable water filtration system in their gear to use in case they run out.
+A kayaking camping guide wouldn’t be complete without a few meal-planning tips.
+Staying hydrated is easy enough when you fill your water bottle and carry a hydration pack with enough water to sustain you through your trip.
+Some kayakers also prefer to stash a portable water filtration system in their gear if they run out.

-For food, you can keep things simple by packing canned meats, vegetables, and fruits that require little more than heating them up.
-Or, you can pack fresh meat to cook on top of your portable camp stove or fire.
+You can keep things simple for food by packing canned meats, vegetables, and fruits that require little more than heating them up.
+Or, you can pack fresh meat to cook on your portable camp stove or fire.
 Frozen meats often thaw in a day or two, and celebrating your first night with a fire-cooked steak might be appealing.

-Dried foods are also great for camping, and you can trust that your beef jerky and dehydrated apples won’t go bad overnight.
-As you pick out your food, remember to look for ones with minimal packaging or reduce it on your own.
-For example, you can take a bag of crackers out of the box so that you have less to pack out when you’re done camping.
+Dried foods are also great for camping; you can trust that your beef jerky and dehydrated apples won’t go bad overnight.
+As you pick out your food, remember to look for ones with minimal packaging or reduce them alone.
+For example, you can take a bag of crackers out of the box so you have less to pack out when you’re done camping.

 Collaborate With Your Kayaking Partners

 Going kayak camping is safest when you use the buddy system.
-Your crew can opt for each person to be self-sufficient, but it may make sense to plan for certain people to bring specific items.
+Your crew can opt for each person to be self-sufficient, but planning for certain people to bring specific items may make sense.
 If you plan to share a tent with a friend, you can use the extra space on one of the boats to stash other gear.

 Prepare for the Surface to Change

-Water levels rise and fall overnight, and you’ll want to make sure that your boat is secure where you leave it while you camp.
-Waking up to a boat that floated away could turn into a life-threatening disaster in certain outdoor environments.
-You’ll also want to set up camp far enough from the shoreline to avoid getting swamped as you sleep.
+Water levels rise and fall overnight, and you’ll want to ensure your boat is secure where you leave it while you camp.
+Waking up to find your kayak missing could become a life-threatening disaster in certain outdoor environments.
+You’ll also want to set up camp far enough from the shoreline to avoid being swamped as you sleep.